PN Hospital Way-finder

-For patients with chronic lung conditions, like cystic fibrosis, there are a number of different treatments that are prescribed by physios.
+For patients with chronic lung conditions, there are a number of different treatments that are prescribed by physios.
 One of them is the use of a Positive Expiratory Pressure (PEP) device.
-However, commercially available devices are prohibitively expensive, so physios often end up improvising a PEP device using a bottle of water and a straw.
+However, commonly available devices are prohibitively expensive, so physios often end up improvising using a bottle of water and straw.

 Mike Perry, Respiratory Physio at MidCentral Health, decided to reinvent the PEP device, making it cost effective, safe and easy to use, so it could be available to a wider group of patients.

-Mike completed his final design and reached agreement with a NZ company in November 2016, to supply his PEP device to the market.
-Look out for the new device on hospital shelves in DHB's around the country soon.
+Mike completed his final design in November 2016 and reached agreement with a NZ company to supply his device to the market.

 Dr Nathalie de Vries, Paediatrician at MidCentral Health, decided to develop a mobile app for parents that provides the key information about what to expect during their babies stay in the NNU.
 Parents can read and re-read information in the app in their own time.
 The app also provides a place to record key milestones, such as when a babies feeding tube is removed, which parents can share with their friends and whanau.